Garden Tips

 Lawn Mower and Leaf Blowers - Get your lawn mower ready.
 Sharpen the blade, change the oil, clean the air filter and lubricate wheels, cables or any other moving parts.
 Clean underneath of any grass build up.
 Clean air passages and cooling fins for proper engine cooling.
 Do this also for leaf blowers, very important!
 We lost a leaf blower due to clogging.

-Wall-O-Waters – Consider using Wall-o-Waters to get your tomatoes in the ground 4 to 6 weeks early.
+Wall-O-Waters - Consider using Wall-o-Waters to get your tomatoes in the ground 4 to 6 weeks early.
 We have planted tomatoes this early without loosing a single plant.
 We get ripe tomatoes that much earlier.
 WOWs are plastic teepees that have tubes that you fill with water.
 As the night cools off the water surrounding the plants protect them and keep the temperature inside the teepee warmer.
 You could make your own by filling plastic jugs with water and surrounding your plants with them.
 Fashion some sort of top for the nighttime; take this top off in the morning.
-I recently saw a new brand of these teepees but don’t know the name of them.

 We tried peppers with this method but they didn’t do well.
 Peppers don’t like the cold at all, neither do cucurbits, cucumbers, melons and squash.